 What Are the Effects of Divorce on Men?

 Divorce is emotional and can leave the parties involved drained, frustrated, and exhausted.
 Quitting a marriage that was once a happy place is never easy and can cause an upheaval.
-However, the effects of divorce are more significant on men than women.
+However, the effects of divorce can be more significant on men than on women.

 Many men experience an initial sense of relief, but it soon fades away, leading to stress, anxiety, and depression associated with the divorce.
 These negative emotions affect a man’s identity, routines, and social relationships.
 Lawyers from a reputable family law and estate planning law firm in San Antonio explain why men find it harder to cope with divorce.